 Cleaning & Bathing Products

 Look for nontoxic products with labels that use the words natural, organic and chemical-free when cleaning your pets (or cleaning up after them).
 If you take your dog to an on-site dog wash facility, use a biodegradable soap or wash product.
 These products will be better for their skin and will not damage the environment.
 Good luck trying to wash your cat!

 There are a lot of cheap foods on the market made with animal byproducts that contain preservatives.
 These may be filling, but they are not necessarily healthy to the pet or the environment.
 Think of them as the pet version of a sloppy joe.

 Healthier and greener alternatives are on the market, and there are many to choose from.
 Obviously, your pet’s health comes first.
-One small change you can make is to purchase dog food that contains chicken and rabbit meat rather than the meat of big, grazing animals.
 Some owners even put their dogs on vegetarian diets, but talk to your vet about the healthiest option for your particular canine.